 Presentence reports can be disclosed to the sentencing court; other judges who participate in a sentencing council discussion; the Department of Corrections and the Parole Board; persons or agencies with a legitimate professional interest; appellate or review courts; the district attorney; and the defendant or defendant's counsel.
-Hese permitted recipients can disclose the presentence reports (or information from the reports) to certain persons and agencies in specified circumstances.
+These permitted recipients can disclose the presentence reports (or information from the reports) to certain persons and agencies in specified circumstances.
 For example, the Department of Corrections and Parole Board can provide the report to the victim.
+These permitted recipients of Corrections and Parole Board can provide the report to the victim.